 Should you have any individual concerns regarding disability please discuss this with me during the first week of class in person or via email.
 In addition, individuals from the counseling center will work with you to verify your need for accommodation and will help determine the environment in which you will have the opportunity to succeed in this course.
-To this end, students who wish to request accommodations in this class for a disability should contact Mr. Joe Kempfer, Assistant Director of Learning Services for Disability Support, 1307 Main Street (extension 1510).
-Accommodations cannot be provided until authorization is received from the office of Learning Services.
+To this end, students who wish to request accommodations in this class for a disability should contact Elaine Mara, Assistant Director of Learning Services for Disability Support, 1307 Main Street (extension 1510).
+Accommodations cannot be provided until authorization is received from the Academic Support Center.